-Summer is finally upon us and with the long days and glorious weather (fingers crossed) comes the perfect excuse for long, languorous dinners outdoors.
-In the spirit of summer, Corinthia London has been welcoming guests to its Garden Lounge, an The Garden Lounge at Corinthia London exclusive outdoor area serving food, refreshments and a special cigar menu.
-Decorated with gold, cream and terracotta mosaics and dotted with terrarium plants, this is an idyllic setting for summer evenings.
+With the long days and glorious weather (fingers crossed) of summer comes the perfect excuse for long, languorous dinners outdoors.
+To bask in the balmy temperatures, Corinthia London welcomes guests to its Garden Lounge, an exclusive outdoor area serving food, refreshments and a special cigar menu.
+Decorated with gold, cream and terracotta mosaics and dotted with terrarium plants, this is an idyllic setting to linger on summer evenings.
 But for when you fancy venturing beyond the bounds of the hotel, we’ve found the best places to make the most of al fresco London.

 You’d never doubt your London location with a view that encompasses St Paul’s Cathedral, the Tower of London and the Bank of England, but the fine French fare at Coq d’Argent might briefly trick you into believing you were across the channel.
-A welcome retreat above the busy London streets, the leafy rooftop terrace at Coq d’Argent is a great choice for sunny summer days.
+A welcome retreat above the busy London streets, the leafy rooftop terrace at Coq d’Argent is a great choice for sunny summer days al fresco in London.

 Al fresco London is treat enough when the weather allows, but throw in a beautiful lakefront restaurant and we’d wager you might never leave.
-Serpentine Bar & Kitchen is perfectly placed on the edge of Hyde Park’s Serpentine Lake, and offers some of the best informal outdoor dining in the city.
-Order from a family-friendly menu of wood-fired pizzas and British classics like fish and chips, or visit the pop-up BBQ and Gin bar.
+Serpentine Bar & Kitchen is perfectly placed on the edge of Hyde Park’s Serpentine Lake and offers some of the best informal outdoor dining in the city.
+Order from a family-friendly menu of wood-fired pizzas and British classics like fish and chips.

-Missing even a minute of the long-awaited summer sunshine in London feels wrong somehow—even when there is world-class art on offer.
-But at Gallery Mess, thanks to their incredible art collection and bright, breezy outdoor dining and drinking space, you don’t have to choose.
-And if it starts to rain, just pop into the Saatchi Gallery proper – admission is free for the exhibitions.
+Missing even a minute of the long-awaited summer sunshine in London feels wrong somehow—even when there’s world-class art on offer.
+But at Gallery Mess, thanks to its incredible art collection and bright, breezy outdoor dining and drinking space, you don’t have to choose.
+And if it starts to rain, just pop into the Saatchi Gallery proper.

-An Instagrammer’s dream with hanging foliage and sweeping views, a trip to Pergola will not disappoint.
-Rotating food traders mean you are in for a different array of treats each time you visit.
-Plus, DJs and bottomless brunches make this the perfect weekend hangout, as well a great spot to soak up those balmy evenings mid-week.
+An Instagrammer’s dream with hanging foliage and sweeping views, a trip to Pergola in Paddington – or its more recent opening in Olympia – will not disappoint.
+Rotating food traders mean you are in for a different array of treats at these venues.
+Plus, DJs and bottomless brunches make these the perfect weekend hangouts, as well great spots to soak up those balmy evenings mid-week.